JereKuusela/valheim-dps/publish/README.md

 - Min/max damage range for creatures: Overrides the random damage range for creature attacks.
 - Maximum attack chain levels: Caps the maximum attack chain.
 - No stamina usage: When enabled, removes all stamina costs.
+- Auto shoot bow: When enabled, the bow is shot automatically when fully drawn.

 For example for a controlled setup: remove stamina usage, override skill levels to 100 and set damage range to 0.